blocky/attestation-service-examples/esports_data_from_pandascore/README.md

 ## Next steps

 Now that you have successfully run the example, you can start modifying it to fit your own needs.
-If you remember, the application we had in mind for this example was to settle esports bets on chain.
-If you want to take expand this example with an on chain component, you may explore the [Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example to learn you can bring the `MatchResult` struct into a smart contract, which you could extend to accept and settle esports bets.
+If you want to take expand this example with an on chain component, you may explore the [Hello World - Bringing A Blocky AS Function Call Attestation On Chain](../hello_world_on_chain/README.md) example to learn you can bring the `MatchResult` struct into a smart contract.